 The menu for a wedding is pretty much set, there is Pikilia (starters, already on the table) and plenty of wine and Raki.
-When the couple arrive later from the photographer, the Pilafi (a kind of Risotto rice made from lamb juices and lemon) and large pieces of very tender boiled lamb are served.
+When the couple arrives later from the photographer, the Pilafi (a kind of Risotto rice made from lamb juices and lemon) and large pieces of very tender boiled lamb are served.
 Salad and a little later the roast lamb is brought out.
-At then end of the meal there is fruit and cake.
-The serving and eating of the meal will take several hours with lots of the families best wine and raki available, there is of course also soft drinks and water.
+At the end of the meal there is fruit and cake.
+The serving and eating of the meal will take several hours with lots of the family’s best wine and raki available, there is of course also soft drinks and water.

 During the meal the dances begin, some times starting with the performance of a professional dance group.
 There is a great tradition for the Greek and Cretan dances, the children learn from young and also attend at any time possible.
 The traditional dances are an important part of a very living culture in Crete.

-According to tradition the bride’s family dances first, then the family of the groom, followed by friends of the bride, then friends of the groom.
+According to tradition, the bride’s family dances first, then the family of the groom, followed by friends of the bride, then friends of the groom.
 When these dances are over, the other guests are now free to join in the dancing.
-At these parties it is customary that the dancing men make a donation to the musicians.
+At these parties, it is customary that the dancing men make a donation to the musicians.

 If you are so lucky to get invited to a wedding when visiting Crete, don’t be shy or worry about the proper dress code.
 You will be very welcome and the dress code is pretty relaxed, from beautiful gowns to jeans.